syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 ## Adding assistive labels

-Assistive labels provide additional detail about text entered into input view controls.
+Assistive labels provide additional information about text entered into the input view controls.

 ### Helper text

-Helper text conveys additional guidance about the input field, such as how it will be used.
-It can be set by `HelperText` property.
+Helper text conveys additional guidance about the input field such as how it will be used.
+It can be set using the `HelperText` property.

 {% tabs %}